 The results of the analysis are returned in the

 the Results area of the app.
 In this case, the

 calculated between the cost function and each parameter.
 To see the

-StatsResult, and select Open in
+StatsResult, and select

 A tornado plot is generated that displays the results of the

 analysis in order of influence of parameters on the cost function.

 The parameter that most influences the cost function is displayed

 on the top.
 As was seen in the results scatter plot, in this tornado

 Gain parameter has the most influence